 Can you take antibiotics and drink alcohol?

 No. Alcohol might interfere with the body’s natural healing process in addition to negatively interacting with some drugs and having significant adverse effects.

 Can you mix alcohol and antibiotics?

 No. Alcohol should be avoided until your antibiotic treatment is finished and your body has had enough rest and nutrients.

 Can you drink alcohol while on antibiotics and steroids?

-No. Long-term steroid use causes damage to the liver and kidneys, two organs that can be damaged by extensive antibiotics, and alcohol consumption.
+No. Long-term steroid use causes damage to the liver and kidneys, two organs that extensive antibiotics and alcohol consumption can damage.

 Is it safe to combine alcohol and antibiotics?

 No. Drinking alcohol while taking antibiotics can be risky.
 Mixing alcohol and antibiotics can exacerbate the side effects of some antibiotics, like drowsiness, nausea, and dizziness.